drjnmrh/termshader/README.md

 ## How does it work?

 I've kept it simple: fire is drawn using stdout and colored space symbol.
-Used shader made by Ian McEwan, Ashima Arts (https://www.shadertoy.com/view/MlKSWm).</br>
+I've used shader made by Ian McEwan, Ashima Arts (https://www.shadertoy.com/view/MlKSWm).</br>

 Shader was rewritten in C++ using CUDA.